tristanpenman/marian-rknn/README.md

 python Marian-ONNX-Converter/convert.py
 ```

-This will prompt you to provide an input file, an optionally a path for an output:
+This will prompt you to provide an input file, and optionally a path for an output:

 ```bash
 usage: convert.py [-h] [-o OUTPUT] [--no-quantize] input